Faidarus/makeup-project/README.md

 ## **Objective:**

 #### My overall objective for this project is to create a CRUD application with the use of supporting tools, methodologies and technologies that encapsulate all core modules covered during our training.
+I developed the idea to create a make-up bag application where one can add their face,eye or lip products into their bag.

 ## **Requirements:**